Academic Support

 REACH (Resources for Academic Achievement)

 Resources for Academic Achievement (REACH) is the university’s centralized academic support unit for undergraduate students.
-REACH conducts multiple services and programs from the Belknap Academic Classroom Building (BACB), Ekstrom Library, and the Academic & Leadership Center (JB Speed 107).
+REACH conducts multiple services and programs from the Belknap Academic Classroom Building (BACB), Ekstrom Library, and the Engineering Student Success and Research Building (ESSRB).

 These academic support services and retention programs offer students the opportunity to better prepare and adapt to college life and to improve their academic skills and performance in college courses.
 REACH’s mission statement, values statement, goals, and annual reports are available on the REACH website.